SC-COSMO/covid_vaccination_disparities/README.md

 # Addressing racial/ethnic disparities in the COVID-19 vaccination campaign

-## Caution: this work is preliminary and has not been certified by peer-review.
+### Note: this work is preliminary and has not yet been peer-reviewed or published.

 This repository contains replication [data](https://github.com/SC-COSMO/covid_vaccination_disparities/tree/main/data) and [code](https://github.com/SC-COSMO/covid_vaccination_disparities/tree/main/code) for our [pre-print manuscript](https://github.com/SC-COSMO/covid_vaccination_disparities/blob/main/Vax-Disparities-Paper.pdf).